Mreaggle/JumpstyleUnitedNations/HowTo/Typing/README.md

 # Oh Shit, Markdown!?

+## Want to practice first?
+Try some Markdown Typing on [Dillinger](https://dillinger.io/) for free!!!

 Markdown is deceptively simple: you think you're writing plain text, but suddenly you’re a typographical artist.
 It’s like you’re painting a masterpiece with a pencil, but instead of paint, it's pure chaos and a sprinkle of magic.
 Here’s a guide to all the WTF moments you might encounter with Markdown and how to master them with a laugh.

 ## Oh shit, I want a big, bold heading!